httpwg/wg-materials/interim.md

 want to have resources pushed at it, but alternative is often server inlining and client can always squelch the push.

-Patrick - some people on client side are worried about it because they pay by the byte.
+Patrick: some people on client side are worried about it because they pay by the byte.

 Hasan: two use cases: 1) client in australia & I don't want any push at all -